SReedJohnson/solar-farm-semantic-segmentation/README.md

 ## License

+Copyright © 2025 Reed Johnson.
-For academic and research use only.
+This code and related assets are provided solely for academic and non-commercial research purposes.
-(c) 2025 Reed Johnson| Geology | Data Science
+Any commercial use is strictly prohibited without prior written consent.

 ## Results Summary